-MRI is particularly useful for assessing the head and spine, abdomen and pelvis, breast and for joint and musculoskeletal problems.
-MRI requires specialised equipment and expertise, and allows evaluation of body structures that may not be visible with other imaging methods.
+An MRI scan is particularly useful for assessing the head and spine, abdomen and pelvis, breast and for joint and musculoskeletal problems.
+An MRI scan requires specialised equipment and expertise, and allows evaluation of body structures that may not be visible with other imaging methods.

 The appointment generally takes between 30-60 minutes.